freddiehaddad/feline.nvim/README.md

 ### Configuring Feline to fit your needs

-If the default configuration doesn't suit your needs, Feline provides plenty of customization options enabling you to build your statusline exactly how you want.
+If the default configuration doesn't suit your needs, Feline provides plenty of customization options enabling you to configure everything exactly how you want.
 The only prerequisite is knowing the basics of Lua.
 Refer to the [USAGE](USAGE.md) documentation or use `:help feline.txt` inside Neovim to read the USAGE docs.
 Additionally, you may find it helpful to look at the community configurations.